Spinning particles near Kerr black holes: Orbits and gravitational-wave fluxes through the Hamilton-Jacobi formalism: Introduction and summary

 Both of these tasks are best handled when one first semi-analytically decomposes solutions of the MPD equations in Kerr spacetime in the frequency domain.
 The first work in this direction was carried out by Ruangsri et al.~\cite{Ruangsri:2015cvg} by decomposing the MPD equations by brute force, which was then refined by Drummond \& Hughes~\cite{Drummond:2022xej,Drummond:2022efc} by using the analytical solution of parallel transport of the spin found by Marck \cite{marck1983solution,vandeMeent:2019cam}.
 However, one of the issues of the approach of Drummond \& Hughes is the fact that Fourier decomposition leads to a coupled system of algebraic equations, which, in return, fundamentally limits the maximum relative accuracy of the scheme to $\sim 10^{-5}$ \cite{Drummond:2022efc,Skoupy:2023lih}.

 An alternative approach was offered by one of us in Ref. \cite{Witzany:2019nml}, where one first uses the approximate integrability of the MPD equations and their reduction to first-order form.
 Specifically, in Ref. \cite{Witzany:2019nml}, the Hamiltonian formalism of Ref. \cite{Witzany:2018ahb} was used to formulate a Hamilton-Jacobi equation for the motion of spinning particles in Kerr space-time.
 The approximate solution of the Hamilton-Jacobi equation revealed two separation constants identical to the constants of motion found by R{\"u}diger \cite{Rudiger:1981,Rudiger:1983} and a reduction of the equations of motion to first order.
+This approach, while the only fully semi-analytical scheme for general spinning test particle orbits, was not practically implemented to date.
 We present the first implementation of the solutions of the MPD equations within the Hamilton-Jacobi approach here, surpassing previous approaches in efficiency and accuracy.

 GW fluxes sourced by spinning particles were computed in Refs. \cite{Harms:2016ctx,Akcay:2019bvk} for spinning particles on circular orbits in Schwarzschild spacetime, and in Refs. \cite{Tanaka:1996ht,Han:2010tp,Harms:2015ixa,Lukes-Gerakopoulos:2017vkj,Piovano:2020zin} in Kerr spacetime.
 This was generalized to eccentric orbits in Schwarzschild and Kerr space-time in Refs. \cite{Skoupy:2021asz,Skoupy:2022adh,Skoupy:2024jsi}.
 Finally, in Kerr spacetime, orbits with different inclinations with respect to the Kerr spin axis will produce different fluxes.
 To date, there is a single work in which fluxes for spinning particles on eccentric and inclined orbit were computed, and that is the work of Skoup{\'y} et al.~\cite{Skoupy:2023lih}.
 There, the authors generated the fluxes based on the frequency-domain decomposition of the orbits by Drummond \& Hughes~\cite{Drummond:2022xej,Drummond:2022efc}, which implies that the resulting fluxes are limited by the same $\gtrsim 10^{-5}$ relative error as the orbital solutions.
-We improve on their computation here by using our new orbital solutions.
+We improve on their computation here by using our new orbital solutions and by including the precession of the secondary spin in the waveform model.